Cat Sole

 1 tablespoon olive oil

-2 tablespoons chopped fresh parsley or 2/3 teaspoon parsley flakes, plus extra for garnish
+2 tablespoons chopped fresh parsley or 2/3 teaspoon parsley flakes, plus extra

 3/4 cup cooked brown rice